titooo7/gfn-installer-linux-amd/README.md

 ## Disclaimer

-This is an unofficial script and is not affiliated with NVIDIA.
-It is provided as-is in the hope that it will be useful.
+This is an Unofficial installation script and it's not affiliated with NVIDIA.
+It is provided as-is in the hope that it will be useful for other users of Arch based linux distros.
-Please DO NOT contact Nvidia to report bugs that related to the use of GeForce NOW if you installed the app on Linux using custom installers like this one.
+Please DO NOT contact Nvidia to report bugs  related to the use of GeForce NOW if you installed the app on Linux using custom installers like this one.